Quantum Radiometric Calibration

+We applied our QRC to a pair of 1550-nm HQE photodiodes from {\it Laser Components} (with removed protection windows), which were optimized for s-polarized continuous-wave laser light at 1550\,nm under 20$^\circ$\,angle of incidence.
+Their semiconductor surfaces were free of dust particles.
+The two photodiodes formed a balanced homodyne detector for measuring $\Delta\!^2 \!\hat X$ and $\Delta\!^2 \hat Y$ of a squeezed state for the determination of $\eta$ according to Eq.\,(\ref{eq:4}).
+These measurements are not performed at direct current, but at a sideband frequency (within the squeezing bandwidth) for which the photodiodes are designated.
+Here, we chose 5\,MHz.
+We used resonator-enhanced degenerate parametric down-conversion (PDC) in a second-order non-linear crystal for squeezed light generation \cite{Wu1986,Polzik1992,Vahlbruch2008,Vahlbruch2016,Schonbeck2018}.
+A schematic is shown in Fig.\,\ref{fig:2}.
 The crystals in the SHG and squeezing resonators were periodically poled potassium titanyl phosphate (PPKTP).
 The crystal geometry was plane-convex and formed a half-monolithic resonator together with a coupling mirror.
 The crystal was coated to be highly reflective on the convex side and anti-reflective on the other for 1550\,nm and 775\,nm.
 The coupling mirror had a design reflectivity of $\approx\!
 83$\,\% for 1550\,nm and $\approx\!
 97.5$\,\% for 775\,nm light.
-The temperature of the crystal was stabilized to a setpoint that provided double-resonance as well as a good phase matching.
+The temperature profile of the crystal \cite{Lastzka2007,Schoenbeck2018phd, Hagemann2024} was stabilized to provide double-resonance as well as good phase matching.
 The length of the squeezing resonator was stabilized using the Pound-Drever-Hall (PDH) technique \cite{Drever1983}.
-The squeezed vacuum states at 1550\,nm without any carrier light `escaped' the squeezing resonator through the coupling mirror, were separated from the 775\,nm light via a dichroic mirror, and superimposed with the local oscillator on the BHD's beam splitter.
-We directly measured a 10-dB squeezed photon shot noise at a 775-nm pump power of slightly less than 11\,mW.
+The squeezed vacuum states at 1550\,nm (without any carrier light) `escaped' the squeezing resonator through the coupling mirror, were separated from the 775\,nm light via a dichroic mirror, and superimposed with the local oscillator on the BHD's beam splitter.
+We directly measured a 10-dB squeezed photon shot noise for a 775-nm pump power of slightly less than 11\,mW.
 The anti-squeezing was close to 13\,dB.
 Increasing the pump power increased the squeeze factor just marginally, while the anti-squeezing increased significantly.
-We used this measurement to estimate the {root mean square (rms) phase noise \cite{Aoki2006} to $\Delta \theta\!<\!(2 \!\pm\!
-1)$\,mrad}, which was negligible for the QRC result reported further down.\\
+We used this measurement to estimate the root mean square (rms) phase noise \cite{Aoki2006} to $\Delta \theta\!<\!(2 \!\pm\!
+1)$\,mrad, which was negligible for the QRC result reported further down.\\